Michael Kelley and Darrell Curls are running for the 5th District at-Large city council seat.

 Transportation

-As the director for BikeWalkKC, Kelley is particularly knowledgeable on the close ties between infrastructure and transportation offerings.
+As the director for BikeWalkKC, Kelley is particularly knowledgeable on the close ties between infrastructure, public transportation and economic improvement.

-“A big challenge is not just the crumbling infrastructure we have but also the lack of transportation options for people who don’t have access to a car,” Kelley said.
+“A big challenge is not just the crumbling infrastructure we have, but also the lack of transportation options for people who don’t have access to a car,” he said.

-This connection can be repaired in several ways.
-In many cases, like that of the federal Reconnecting Communities Pilot, the funding can be at least partially sourced from above.
-Kelley said that this has already been utilized to help repair parts of the city’s west side.
+This connection can be repaired through programs like the federal Reconnecting Communities Pilot, where funding can be at least partially sourced from above, Kelley said.
+This strategy has already been utilized to help renovate parts of the city’s west side to make them more friendly for pedestrians and nonmotorized forms of transportation.
+Kelley said he intends to find and leverage other grants to continue that work.

 “The RCP was created to help remediate the harm caused by projects such as highways.
 Knowing that parts of South Kansas City and its communities have been split, torn pretty far apart by these highways, we should be looking to not only reconnect these communities, but reconnect neighbors with each other from the bottom-up,” Kelley said.